 Step 2: If the grievance is not settled to the satisfaction of the Union at Step 1, the Union Representative or other designee, within ten (10) calendar days after receiving the General Manager or his/her designee’s reply, shall submit the grievance to the District Manager or his/her designee, in writing, setting forth the alleged facts of the grievance, which shall also include the specific Article(s) and Section(s) of the Agreement that the Union believes have been violated and the remedy being sought in the matter.
 Either the District Manager or his/her designee, or the Union, may request a meeting for the purpose of resolving the grievance prior to the Employer's decision.
 If requested, the meeting shall be held within ten (10) calendar days of being requested.
 Within ten (10) calendar days of the meeting, the Employer shall deliver to the Union a written reply to the alleged grievance, which shall provide a decision in the matter and the reasons for the decision.

 If the grievance is not resolved after the procedures in Step 2 have been completed, the parties, by mutual agreement, may refer the matter to non-binding mediation.
-Such referrals shall occur within five working days after the Union receives the written response from the District Manager or his/her designee.
+Such referrals shall occur within ten (10) calendar days after the Union receives the written response from the District Manager or his/her designee.
 The Grievance Mediation procedure is set forth in Appendix B.

 Arbitration: If the grievance cannot be satisfactorily adjusted at Step 2, the matter may be referred by the Union for final decision and determination to an impartial arbitrator.
 A request for arbitration shall be filed in writing with the Federal Mediation and Conciliation Service (FMCS) no later than thirty (30) calendar days following the receipt of the written Step 2 answer.
 Both the Employer and the Union agree to be bound by the rules and regulations of the FMCS.